 - Log on to the DMS console.

-- In the top navigation bar, choose Security Rules tab appears..
-The
+- In the top navigation bar, move the pointer over the More icon and choose .
+The Security Rules tab appears.

 - Find the security rule set that you want to modify and click Edit in the Actions column.

 - In the left-side pane of the Details tab, click the SQL audit optimization recommendations tab.

 Table must have primary keyand click Edit in the Actions column.Note You can click the icon to the right of Tag, Behavioral action, or Status to filter rules.
 The Tag parameter specifies the scope within which a rule is effective.
 A rule can apply to data definition language (DDL) statements and data manipulation language (DML) statements that are used to insert, delete, update, or query data.
 The Status parameter specifies whether a rule is enabled or disabled.